-For those unfamiliar, Japanese Spider-Man—sometimes known as Supaidaman—was the version of our webslinging hero created for Toei’s 1978 live-action Tokusatsu series.
+For those unfamiliar, Japanese Spider-Man was the version of our webslinging hero created for Toei’s 1978 live-action Tokusatsu series, simply titled Spider-Man.
 Born out of a licensing deal between Stan Lee and Toei, the series was originally going to involve Lee and Marvel co-funding and eventually adapting several seasons of Toei’s iconic Sentai franchise for the West in exchange.
 While that never happened—leaving it till the ‘90s for the series to be turned into Power Rangers by Saban—it did give us instead an entirely new take on Spider-Man: Takuya Yamashiro of Earth-51778.

 A young motorcyclist who encounters an alien from the Planet Spider, Takuya is granted both the superpowers of his Western comics counterpart as well as an honest to god giant robot named Leopardon to battle Professor Monster and his villainous Iron Cross Army.
 Spider-Man may have run for just a single season, but its influence is wide-reaching in a particularly weird way: Leopardon built the groundworks for Toei’s Sentai shows to use giant robots of their own, becoming Super Sentai in the process.
 Basically, without Spider-Man, the Megazord as you know it today wouldn’t exist.